A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Numerical Results

 \section{Numerical Results}

-In this section, we present some results of our numerical experiments.
-Our main goal is to compare the above presented space-time variational approach with the standard semi-discretization (see also \cite{s.glasa.mayerhoferk.urban2017} for such comparisons for parabolic problems).
+In this section, we present some results of our numerical experiments. {We follow two main goals: (1) We make quantitative comparisons concerning the inf-sup-stability of the optimality system and (2) we} compare the above presented space-time variational approach with the standard semi-discretization (see also \cite{s.glasa.mayerhoferk.urban2017} for such comparisons for parabolic problems).
 We do not compare with other state-of-the-art methods as we are mainly interested in investigating the effect of simultaneous space-time discretization.
-In order to make the comparison fair, we used the Crank-Nicolson scheme for the semi-discrete problem since our choice for trial and test spaces for the primal problem is equivalent to this time-stepping scheme, \cite{k.urbana.t.patera2012,k.urbana.t.patera2014}.
-Thus, in the semi-discrete setting, primal and dual problems amount for a comparable number of operations, with a stability issue for the dual problem, of course.
-All results were obtained with \textsc{Matlab} R2018b on a machine with a quad core with $2.3$ GHz and $8$ GB of RAM.
+In order to make the comparison fair, we chose an all-at-once method for the semi-discrete framework so that the reduced discrete optimality system is built in a similar manner in both approaches.
+Moreover, we used the Crank--Nicolson scheme for the semi-discrete problem since our choice for trial and test spaces for the primal problem is equivalent to this time-stepping scheme, \cite{k.urbana.t.patera2012,k.urbana.t.patera2014}.
+Thus, in the semi-discrete setting, primal and dual problems amount for a comparable number of operations, with a stability issue for the dual problem, of course. {Note that, in the semi-discrete case, the Crank--Nicolson scheme for the adjoint problem (i.e., $\partial_t z + \Laplace z = 0;\ z(T) = y(T)- y_d$) is backward in time.}

+All results were obtained with \textsc{Matlab} R2020b on a machine with a quad core with $2.7$ GHz and $16$ GB of RAM.